-Sonnen, in a interview with Bruce Buffer for Sherdog.com spoke out on a variety of subjects, including his last fight against Anderson Silva and the surprising comeback of Tito Ortiz.
+Sonnen, in a interview with Bruce Buffer for Sherdog.com spoke out on a variety of subjects, including his last fight against Anderson Silva, Tito Ortiz and even Ken Shamrock.

 As far as Sonnen is concerned, he finds it hard to figure out how Silva won their title fight.
 If you don’t believe him, just ask.

 “In what parallel scoring system do you punch a man 300 times, he hits you 11 times, wraps his legs around your head for eight seconds and they declare him the winner?
 That doesn’t make you a winner,” Sonnen said.
 “In no form of society, from the jungle to the streets, does that make you a winner.
 I’m the people’s champion I’m the linear champion.
 I’m the best middleweight there’s ever been and I am the UFC’s true champion.”